-Georgetown has contracted with Catholic Charities Immigration Legal Services to offer free legal advice to students interested in applying for or renewing DACA.
+Georgetown has contracted with Catholic Charities Immigration Legal Services to offer free legal aid to students interested in renewing DACA.
 Information is available here: https://www.catholiccharitiesdc.org/ILS.
 In addition, students should contact the Office of Student Financial Services for support in renewing DACA.

 Q. What is the BRIDGE Act?

 The BRIDGE Act (Bar Removal of Individuals who Dream of Growing our Economy) is bipartisan legislation that has been introduced in the U.S. Senate and the U.S. House of Representatives that would offer “provisional protected presence” to previous beneficiaries of DACA.
 The BRIDGE Act would be a legislative solution that would continue deportation relief and access to a work permit for three years for individuals covered by DACA.
 Additional information about the BRIDGE Act can be found here: https://www.nilc.org/issues/daca/faq-bridge-act/.

 On July 20, 2017, Senators Lindsey Graham (R-SC), Dick Durbin (D-IL), Jeff Flake (R-AZ), and Chuck Schumer (D-NY) introduced the Dream Act of 2017.
 It is a bipartisan bill that would provide a direct road to U.S. citizenship for people who are either undocumented, have DACA or temporary protected status (TPS), and who graduate from U.S. high schools and attend college, enter the workforce, or enlist in a military program.
 Additional information about the DREAM Act can be found here: https://www.nilc.org/issues/immigration-reform-and-executive-actions/dreamact/dream-act-2017-summary-and-faq/.

 Q. How is the University supporting undocumented students?